jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 00:00:00.000 [info] Received new message from 127.0.0.1:00000: "Hello, opencode.space!\r\n".
 Echoing it back
 ```

-And if you close the terminal running `telnet` our application also gets notified:
+And if you close the terminal running Telnet our application also gets notified:

 ```bash
 00:00:00.000 [info] Peer 127.0.0.1:00000 disconnected